Gulf Breeze UFO incident: Investigation

 Walters gave his photographs of the purported UFO to the Gulf Breeze Sentinel newspaper, using the aliases of "Mr. X", "Mr. Ed" or "Jim" out of concern for being ridiculed and to protect his family.
 However, Walters openly admitted to being the photographer by 1989.
 He submitted to a polygraph test in February 1988, with the examiner concluding that "Walters believes his photos are real".
 The Gulf Breeze Sentinel was later purchased by the Pensacola News Journal and it ceased operation.

 Walters claimed to have experienced missing time on three prior occasions, once during a canoe trip, the second time during an apparent nightmare, and the third when he had been driving at night and realized he could no longer see any car or streetlights.
-On the third occasion, Walters claimed to have stepped out of his car and saw a bright light coming toward him, which "lifted off the road" when he got back inside the car and illuminated its interior.
+On the third occasion, Walters claimed to have stepped out of his car and seen a bright light coming toward him, which "lifted off the road" when he got back inside the car and illuminated its interior.
 He reported finding himself next to morning traffic five hours later.
 Under hypnosis, Walters stated that he discovered that he had been "abducted by aliens on several occasions".

 Paranormal investigator Ray Stanford focused on the clouds in the background of Walters' photos, initially believing they could not have been taken on November 11, 1987, due to incorrect weather information he had received.
 After receiving the correct weather data, he conceded that the photos were likely taken on that day, but still believed they were a hoax.
 UFO investigator Phillip Klass stated that there was "no way" the photos were authentic but stated that he had not investigated the Gulf Breeze incident at length as it was not "genuinely impressive to the public".
-Robert Nathan of NASA's Jet Propulsion Laboratory stated that "many of these images are double exposure photographs" and that the focus on the object and the buildings nearby seemed to be "more sharply focused or fuzzier".
+Robert Nathan of NASA's Jet Propulsion Laboratory stated that "many of these images are double exposure photographs".
 Nathan also said that he had a "feeling that there is some kind of a cut and paste on some surface".
 Ed Gray, the mayor of Gulf Breeze, extensively analyzed the photos himself and also concluded they were fake.